 What about IR35?

-As an umbrella company ’employee’, the IR35 tax legislation will not be a concern, as you are taxed as an employee of the umbrella scheme.
+As an umbrella company ’employee’, the IR35 tax legislation will not be a concern as you fall outside of the Intermediaries Legislation and you are taxed as an employee of the umbrella.
 You will only be affected by the IR35 rules if you are working via a limited company.

 The most important thing to remember is that you can only claim for things you have actually paid for – they must have been incurred as part of fulfilling your contract duties.

 You must also keep full records of all the expenses you claim throughout the year, and make any claims within 4 years of the end of the tax year in question.

 The rules governing expense claims, particularly HMRC documentation, are complex.
 So, if you have any questions at all, get in touch with your umbrella as soon as possible.
 Also, take a look at this Government guide: tax relief for employees.